 Just Read the Instructions is out-fitted in a similar fashion to Of Course I Still Love You.
 Four azimuth thruster engines give the droneship the capability to maintain position at sea to within 3 metres using GPS.
 Cameras and sensors record the landings for analysis and 2 antennas up-link this data to a satellite and allow for communication with the incoming booster.
 Data up-link often cuts out at the moment of landing because heavy vibrations from the landing shake the antennas out of their lock with the satellite.
 This video explains more.

-Just Read the Instructions was towed away from Los Angeles on August 1st 2019, heading for Morgan City, Lousiana.
+Just Read the Instructions was towed away from Los Angeles on August 1st 2019, heading for Morgan City, Louisiana.
 The droneship passed through the Panama Canal on August 18th.
 Because of the limited width of the Panama Canal locks, the wing extensions of Just Read the Instructions had to be cut off and placed on the deck for the transit.
-You can see this below.

 Just Read the Instructions arrived at Morgan City on August 27th and was berthed at LAD Services Berwick.
-The ship spent about 4 months there where the side wings were reinstalled and the barge received a general refurbishment.
-JRTI was then towed to Port Canaveral, Florida - arriving on December 11th, 2019.
-JRTI arrived with 13 engine units and 6 thrusters on board that had not yet been installed.
-It is still not clear as to whether all of this equipment is for Just Read the Instructions or if some of it would later be installed onto the Of Course I Still Love You droneship.
+The ship spent about 4 months there whilst the side wings were reinstalled and the barge received a general refurbishment.
+JRTI was then towed to Port Canaveral, Florida – arriving on December 11th, 2019 with a large amount of equipment ready to be installed for a system upgrade.

 Between January and May 2020, SpaceX technicians worked to significantly upgrade the droneship for service in the Atlantic Ocean.
 The old azimuth retractable thrusters were replaced with electrically driven fixed thrusters that remain permanently submerged underwater.